General Electric (NYSE:GE) Shares Sold by Wesbanco Bank Inc.

-Wesbanco Bank Inc. lessened its holdings in shares of General Electric (NYSE:GE – Get Rating) by 6.6% during the 3rd quarter, HoldingsChannel reports.
-The firm owned 57,822 shares of the conglomerate’s stock after selling 4,066 shares during the period.
-Wesbanco Bank Inc.’s holdings in General Electric were worth $3,580,000 at the end of the most recent reporting period.
+Wesbanco Bank Inc. decreased its position in shares of General Electric (NYSE:GE – Get Rating) by 6.6% during the 3rd quarter, HoldingsChannel reports.
+The fund owned 57,822 shares of the conglomerate’s stock after selling 4,066 shares during the quarter.
+Wesbanco Bank Inc.’s holdings in General Electric were worth $3,580,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently modified their holdings of GE.
-Coston McIsaac & Partners acquired a new position in shares of General Electric during the 2nd quarter valued at about $25,000.
-Tcwp LLC acquired a new position in shares of General Electric during the 1st quarter valued at about $28,000.
-James Investment Research Inc. acquired a new position in shares of General Electric during the 2nd quarter valued at about $28,000.
-Global Wealth Management Investment Advisory Inc. boosted its position in shares of General Electric by 808.1% during the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 336 shares of the conglomerate’s stock valued at $31,000 after acquiring an additional 299 shares during the last quarter.
-Finally, Avion Wealth boosted its position in shares of General Electric by 794.8% during the 2nd quarter.
-Avion Wealth now owns 519 shares of the conglomerate’s stock valued at $33,000 after acquiring an additional 461 shares during the last quarter.
+Several other institutional investors and hedge funds have also recently modified their holdings of the company.
+Coston McIsaac & Partners acquired a new position in General Electric in the second quarter valued at about $25,000.
+Tcwp LLC acquired a new position in General Electric in the first quarter valued at about $28,000.
+James Investment Research Inc. acquired a new position in General Electric in the second quarter valued at about $28,000.
+Global Wealth Management Investment Advisory Inc. lifted its position in General Electric by 808.1% in the first quarter.
+Global Wealth Management Investment Advisory Inc. now owns 336 shares of the conglomerate’s stock valued at $31,000 after buying an additional 299 shares during the last quarter.
+Finally, Avion Wealth lifted its position in General Electric by 794.8% in the second quarter.
+Avion Wealth now owns 519 shares of the conglomerate’s stock valued at $33,000 after buying an additional 461 shares during the last quarter.
 Institutional investors and hedge funds own 67.09% of the company’s stock.

 General Electric Stock Up 0.4 %